komei-nkmt/gke-networking-recipes/cluster-setup.md

 ```

-## Multi-cluster environment (basic)
+## Multi-cluster environment

+1. Deploy two GKE clusters within you Google Cloud project.

+Depending which recipe you are following, pick the GKE cluster configuration you want below.

+##### Second cluster for basic recipe

-The multi-cluster examples use the following GKE setup for deploying the manifests.
+The basic multi-cluster examples use the following GKE setup for deploying the manifests.
 If you've already created `gke-1` in the [single-cluster section](#), you can reuse that cluster.

-1. Deploy two GKE clusters within your Google Cloud project.
+Deploy two GKE clusters within your Google Cloud project.

     ```bash
     $ gcloud container clusters create gke-1 \